mahendranv/mahendranv.github.io/graphql/_posts/2021-05-16-graphql-date-conversion.md

 That's it!!
-Now ApolloClient knows timestamp is LocalDateTime.
+Now ApolloClient knows timestamp is LocalDateTime and we get a solid generated class to use in domain layer.

+## Gist

+Overall changes for the implementation is available as [gist](https://gist.github.com/mahendranv/2fda2eb9ddba242a78ff675ba9b0cda4)

+{% gist 2fda2eb9ddba242a78ff675ba9b0cda4 %}